-where qi is the initial rate (bbls/day), Di is the initial decline rate (units) and b is the degree of curvature of the line.
-An exponential curve fit would have b = 0, a hyperbolic curve would have 0 < b < 1 and a harmonic curve would have b = 1.
+where qt is the flow rate at time t (bbls/day), qi is the initial flow rate (bbls/day), t is time (day), Di is the initial decline rate (day-1), and b is the degree of curvature of the line (Arps’ decline-curve exponent).
+A hyperbolic curve would have 0 < b < 1 and a harmonic curve would have b = 1.
 The fitted curve is then used to predict future production rates and cumulative production.
 This method was originally designed to work with high porosity-permeability reservoirs and tends to overestimate hydrocarbon recovery from unconventional (low permeability) reservoirs.
 Thus, various authors have tried to expand on this work [17, 18, 19, 20], and are mostly variations of the initial DCA method developed by Arps.
-For an effective DCA forecast, domain and field knowledge is key, but inherently the process is one of trial and error, and thus it is not uncommon for DCA results to have low-best-high estimates.
+For an effective DCA forecast, domain and field knowledge are key, but inherently the process is one of trial and error, and thus it is not uncommon for DCA results to have ‘low-best-high’ estimates.

 With the advent of big data, fast computing and cheap memory, applying a machine learning (ML) and artificial intelligence (AI) solution for time-series forecasting seems a natural evolution.
 ML solutions were first introduced to the petroleum industry in the early 2000s.
 Applications of ML and AI include addressing prediction of reservoir parameters [21], history matching, of oil, gas and water production forecasting (flow rate prediction), pattern recognition in well logs and well tests analysis, production enhancement and prediction of failures, among others [22, 23, 24].

-In the field of CCUS and injector production performance, there is little to no available data related to time series and forecasting.
-This can be attributed to the early stages of development of both domains.
-Literature appears to be mostly concentrated in predicting carbon emissions [23], leakage [24], CO2 absorption and adsorption [25], property prediction and process simulation [26], simulation of transportation, and geological behaviours as it relates to uncertainty analysis, sequestration, utilisation and EOR processes [25, 26, 27] Work by Iskander et al [28] employs Long Short-Term Memory (LSTM) networks to forecast oil, water and CO2 production at future infill well locations, for both single phase and 3-phase fluid models.
-Data was in the form of a synthetic PUNQ-S3 reservoir model, combined with real-world observations from 8 production wells, which recorded daily production volumes over a decade from 2004-2014 [28].
+ML algorithms have been used to predict carbon emissions [23], leakage [24], CO2 absorption and adsorption [25], property prediction and process simulation [26], simulation of transportation, and geological behaviours as it relates to uncertainty analysis, sequestration, utilisation and EOR processes [25, 26, 27].
+In the field of CCUS and well performance, work by Iskander et al [28] employs Long Short-Term Memory (LSTM) networks to forecast oil, water and CO2 production at future infill well locations, for both single phase and 3-phase fluid models.
+Data were in the form of a synthetic PUNQ-S3 reservoir model, combined with real-world observations from 8 production wells, which recorded daily production volumes over a decade from 2004-2014 [28].
 Injection data from CO2 wells was not a direct input in the deep learning model, although it did play an indirect role in the oil and gas production data being recorded, as it swept the residual hydrocarbons and therefore resulted in an uplift in production rates.

-We aim to develop on the work of Iskander and others by utilising ML and AI methods, and in particular LSTM, but focusing on the prediction of CCUS injection well performance, using the open-source information from the IBDP (Illinois Basin Decatur Project) [3].
+We aim to develop on the work of Iskander and others by utilising ML and AI methods, and in particular LSTM, but focusing on the prediction of CCUS injection well performance, using the open-source information from the IBDP (Illinois Basin - Decatur Project) [3].
 We will demonstrate how our developed LSTM model shows a correlation between the change in injection rate to the behaviour of other dynamic parameters [28].

-While the primary purpose of the model is as a checkpoint against carbon migration, either at the well location or from other losses during the injection process, we view the model as another means for engineers to perform scenario based de-risking of exploration plays, via modelling variation in well and storage parameters to validate CO2 containment.
+One of the objectives of the model is to detect anomalies and alert operators to closely inspect the wells for potential leaks.
+While still adhering to local jurisdictional requirements of well annulus pressure monitoring, periodic pressure tests and cased hole logging, a ML model can be an additional method utilised to detect unexpected carbon migration.
+We also view the model as another means for engineers to perform scenario based de-risking of exploration plays, via modelling variation in well and storage parameters to validate CO2 containment.
 The model will also aid in the understanding of the injection process and potentially can be used to “right size” well operations and optimise costs.